Joe Arlauckas

-Joseph John "Joe" Arlauckas (born July 20, 1965) is an American former professional basketball player of Lithuanian descent.
+Joseph John Arlauckas (born July 20, 1965) is an American former professional basketball player of Lithuanian descent.
 During his playing career, he played at the power forward position.
-In 2018, Arlauckas was named to the 101 Greats of European Basketball list.
+In 2018, he was named one of the 101 Greats of European Basketball.

 Arlauckas is well-known for holding the record for the most points scored in a modern-era single EuroLeague game, including only games played since the 1991–92 season.
 He scored 63 points in a FIBA European League (EuroLeague) game, while playing with the Spanish club Real Madrid, in a game against the Italian club Virtus Bologna.
 The game took place during the 1995–96 season, and occurred on February 26, 1996.
 Radivoj Korać holds the overall all-time EuroLeague (FIBA European Champions Cup) single-game scoring record, at 99 points scored, counting all games played since the competition began during the 1958 season.

 Early years

 Arlauckas was born on July 20, 1965, in Rochester, New York.
 He was born to an immigrant father from Lithuania, and to an Italian American mother.
 Arlauckas attended Thomas Jefferson High School, in Rochester, where he played high school basketball.